sebastiandagostino/ripple-simulator/README.md

 ## About the JSON file

-The structure of the JSON file used for the simulation is the following:
+Here is an example JSON file showing the structure used for the simulation.
+More nodes and links should be provided, this is just an example.

 ```json
 {